Columbia River Gorge

 Washington 14 did not disappoint.
 I saw a lot of beautiful views of the Columbia River Gorge.
 For this shot, I pulled off at the Cape Horn Overlook, dodging passing vehicles to get out of the rig.
 (The Girl stayed in the rig.)
 I managed a few captures of the view, paused a moment to take it in, and then we moved on.

 Along the way, I stopped near The Dalles to watch the windsurfers play.
-Some use a sail; others use kits.
+Some use a sail; others use kites.
 It was fascinating to watch them play, a discordant dance on the roiling surface of the river.
 My friend Jimmy was right about this place.
 It is a place I should return to with a much longer lens, much earlier (or later) in the day, and with a tripod for stability.
 I think some interesting photographs could be made here.
 There is plenty of subject matter to work with.

 It wasn’t long after that we drove out of the Columbia River Gorge.
 The landscape changed to a flatter, dryer world.
 The mountains gave way to plains, although the underlying volcanic history showed through the surface here and there.